google/material-design-lite/src/list/README.md

 </ul>
 ```

 &nbsp;3.
-Add your content as the children of the `<li>`, with the appropriate content modification class for example .
+Add your content as the children of the `<li>`, with the appropriate content type modification class for example .
 ```html
 <ul class='mdl-list'>
   <li class="mdl-list__item">